Umar Mukhtar..The Lion of the Desert

 Omar Mokhtar was from the tribe of Mnifa, born in a small village called Janzour located in the eastern part of Barqa not to be confused with the city of western Libya called Janzour which is more well known.
 He was the leader of the resistance movement against the Italian military occupation of Libya for more than twenty years.

+A teacher of the Quran by profession, Mukhtar was also skilled in desert tactics.
+He knew his country's geography well, and used that knowledge to his advantage in battles against the Italians, who were not accustomed to desert warfare.
 He repeatedly led his small, highly alert groups in successful attacks against the Italians, after which they would fade back into the desert terrain.
 Mukhtar's men skillfully attacked outposts, ambushed troops, and cut lines of supply and communication.
 The Italians were left astonished and embarrassed to have been outsmarted and tricked by mere "Bedouin."

-d the resistance against Italy after World War I when the Italians thought that they succeeded in silencing the Libyan resistance.
+In 1922 he reorganized the Mojahideen and re-ignited the resistance against Italy after World War I when the Italians thought that they succeeded in silencing the Libyan resistance.
 Omar Al-Mokhtar, was ill couple of times and many of his comrades asked him to retire and leave the country, he was about 83 years old.
 But he refused and kept fighting and he deserved a name given to him as "The Lion of the Desert."

 Italian Invasion in Libya: